LKedward/focal-docs/docs/advanced.md

 Pinned memory therefore allows for both faster host-device transfers as well as being __required for asynchronous transfers__.

-Pinned memory is implemented in OpenCL using the [clEnqueueMapBuffer](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/clEnqueueMapBuffer.html) command which maps an region of allocated '*host accessible*' memory to the host address space and returns a pointer to the host address.
+Pinned memory is implemented in OpenCL using the [clEnqueueMapBuffer](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/clEnqueueMapBuffer.html) command which maps a region of allocated '*host accessible*' memory to the host address space and returns a pointer to the host address.

 ### 2.1 Allocate pinned memory